 Applicants are encouraged to contact potential supervisors to discuss project details and reach out to a university to discuss entry requirements.
-All projects and applicants are subject to approval by the Melbourne Children's Graduate Research Training Committee.
+All projects and applicants are subject to approval by the Melbourne Children's Graduate Research Committee.

 See our PhD page for information about PhD program applications and scholarships.

 - Evaluating Health Outcomes Of Transgender Children And Adolescents

 - Developing Objective Measures To Improve Outcomes In ADHD